 Supported by the City of Santa Monica’s Office of Sustainability & the Environment

 Sustainable Works is a non-profit environmental education organization and a project of Community Partners.
 Our mission is to foster a culture of sustainability in cities, colleges, and businesses.

-Sustainable Works offers FREE programs in Santa Monica.
+Sustainable Works is contracted by the City of Santa Monica to offer FREE programs in Santa Monica.

 These Santa Monica programs support the City of Santa Monica Sustainable City Plan.